WHAT IS A BID?

 Our collective buying scheme ‘Reducing Business Costs’ offers BID members the chance to save money on their utilities including gas & electricity, telecoms, safety, pest control, handyman, insurance, printing & stationary, training & security, merchant fees and much more.
 To start saving call 014 4441 6529 or email firstname.lastname@example.org

-Regular meetings, workshops and events to give members the opportunity to access all our services.
+Regular meetings, workshops, and events to give members the opportunity to access all our services.

-Working with stakeholders including LB Lambeth, TfL, Market Traders and many more to implement initiatives aimed at improving the local environment.
+Working with stakeholders including LB Lambeth, TfL, Market Traders and more to implement initiatives aimed at improving the local environment.

-We’re also in the process of commissioning digital and printed maps, to ensure that businesses in less central locations don’t get left out of visitors’ itineraries.
+In the process of commissioning digital and printed maps, to ensure that businesses in less central locations don’t get left out of visitors’ itineraries.